International Student Orientation

 ISL organizes an international student orientation each semester for new and transfer international students matriculating to the University of Georgia.
 The information included in the ISL orientation is not covered by any other orientation program on campus.
 Highlights from ISL’s orientation schedules include information concerning immigration issues, taxes for non-residents, cross-cultural adjustment, housing assistance, course registration procedures, Social Security Cards, UGA payroll, and campus tours.
 Current UGA students serve as orientation leaders (called World Leaders) to assist with international orientation sessions.

-The fall 2021 international student orientation program meets the University orientation requirement for undergraduate students and is highly recommended for all graduate and exchange students, regardless of previous study in the United States.
+Please note that the spring 2022 international student orientation program does not meet the University orientation requirement for undergraduate students but is still highly recommended for all incoming undergraduate, graduate, and exchange students, regardless of previous study in the United States.

-Registration opens on March 1 for the fall 2021 orientation program.
+Registration opens on October 14 for the spring 2022 orientation program.
 Your registration fee* covers everything listed below for all students:

 - Orientation materials and supplies